MACorman/todoapp/README.md

 Editing a Todo
 - created a form to edit an exisiting todo
 - submits to update - hits the database with patch or gives an error

+Create a partial
+- start name of file with underscore